doniobidov/ddpo/README.md

 - leave `--system_prompt` empty when `--mode sys_prompt`
 - if you want to use a **fixed textual system prompt**, use `--mode prefix` or `--mode suffix`
-- the runner now raises a clear error if you try to pass a non-empty `--system_prompt` together with `--mode sys_prompt`
+- the runner raises an error if you try to pass a non-empty `--system_prompt` together with `--mode sys_prompt`

 ## Before running